remnawave/panel/docs/install/remnawave-node.md

 ### XRay SSL cert for Node

 :::danger
-This item is necessary for you in case of implementation of TLS transport, for example "VLESS-Vision-TLS".
-In case of Reality, you do not need it.
+This step is necessary if you implement TLS transport, for example, 'VLESS-Vision-TLS'.
+For Reality transport, this is not required.
 :::

-If you’re using certificates for your XRay configuration, you need to mount them into the panel.
+If you’re using certificates for your Xray configuration, you need to mount them into the panel.

 :::info
-Mount the folder via Docker volumes, and in the config refer to the internal path.
+Mount the folder using Docker volumes, and refer to the internal path in your configuration.
-Inside the container there’s a dedicated (empty) folder for certs:
+Inside the container, there is a dedicated (empty) directory for certificates:
-/var/lib/remnawave/configs/xray/ssl/
+`/var/lib/remnawave/configs/xray/ssl/`
 :::

 Add the following to the `docker-compose.yml` file: